wdk-docs/nest-docs/content/fundamentals/unit-testing.md

 catsService = await moduleRef.resolve(CatsService);
 ```

+!!! warning

-> warning **Warning** The `resolve()` method returns a unique instance of the provider, from its own **DI container sub-tree** .
+    The `resolve()` method returns a unique instance of the provider, from its own **DI container sub-tree** .
-> Each sub-tree has a unique context identifier.
+    Each sub-tree has a unique context identifier.
-> Thus, if you call this method more than once and compare instance references, you will see that they are not equal.
+    Thus, if you call this method more than once and compare instance references, you will see that they are not equal.

 !!! info "**Hint**"